shadymeowy/vinsfusion-clean/README.md

 ```

 ## Formatting and Linting
-To ensure code quality and consistency, this project uses `clang-format` for formatting and `clang-tidy` for linting.
+To ensure code quality and consistency, this project uses `clang-format` for formatting.

 Before running these tools, make sure you have in the correct directory where the config files are located: